Zane Navratil: Pickleball career

 Navratil enjoyed a variety of sports from a young age, including tennis.
 Zane picked up tennis at the age of 10, and began putting a good deal of time and effort into the sport at the age of 12.
 From 2012 to 2014, he had some success playing division II tennis, winning three Wisconsin state championships for The Prairie School.

 His first exposure to pickleball occurred in the winter of 2013–2014, when Zane's father brought him to the Cesar Chavez Community Center in Racine.
 Zane was initially skeptical, believing the common misconception that pickleball is solely an "old person's game."
 He was quickly convinced otherwise after playing several games with local residents.
 Navratil later said of those first few games, "I got my butt kicked by some 70-plus-year-old people.
 That showed me there’s a lot of finesse in the game.
 I just couldn’t overpower people.
 I had to play smart and learn the strategy and whatnot to be able to succeed at it."

 Over the next several years, Navratil played as an amateur in tournaments, having varied success.
 In 2020, Zane quit his job at Deloitte to pursue pickleball full time.
 He quickly rose through the professional rankings and is considered by many to be one of the best pickleball players in the world, second only to No. 1 player Ben Johns.

 In March 2021, Navratil signed a sponsorship deal with Franklin Sports.
 Zane frequently uses the Ben Johns Signature Paddle that Franklin produces.
 Franklin produced a blue edition of the paddle to match Navratil's brand colors shortly after signing the sponsorship deal.
-Franklin and Navratil have also been in talks to produce a Zane Navratil Signature Paddle, though no release date has been set.
+In 2022, ProXR Pickleball released the Zane Navratil Signature Paddle.

 Navratil hosts pickleball clinics around the country, teaching between 16 and 32 people a day.
 These clinics generally cost $75 per person per day, making up the majority of Zane's current income.

-He is also famous for pioneering new varieties of serves, including the chainsaw serve, which has since been adapted by numerous other professional players, including Ben Johns.
+He is also famous for pioneering new varieties of serves, including the chainsaw serve, which was then adopted by numerous other professional players, including Ben Johns.
+The Navratil chainsaw serve was later made illegal by the sport's governing body in 2023.